cosmos/cosmos-sdk/docs/gaia/validators/validator-faq.md

 * Initial commission rate: The commission rate on block provisions, block rewards and fees charged to delegators
 * Maximum commission: The maximum commission rate which this validator  can charge
 * Commission change rate: The maximum daily increase of the validator  commission
 * Minimum self-bond amount: Minimum amount of Atoms the validator need to have bonded at all time.
-If the validator's self-bonded stake falls below this limit, its entire staking pool will unbond.
+If the validator's self-bonded staking falls below this limit, its entire staking pool will unbond.
 * Initial self-bond amount: Initial amount of Atoms the validator wants to self-bond

-Once a validator is created, Atom holders can delegate atoms to it, effectively adding stake to this pool.
-The total stake of an address is the combination of Atoms bonded by delegators and Atoms self-bonded by the entity which designated itself.
+Once a validator is created, Atom holders can delegate atoms to it, effectively adding staking to this pool.
+The total staking of an address is the combination of Atoms bonded by delegators and Atoms self-bonded by the entity which designated itself.

-Out of all validators that signaled themselves, the 100 with the most stake are the ones who are designated as validators.
-They become **bonded validators** If a validator's total stake falls below the top 100 then that validator loses its validator privileges, it enters **unbonding mode** and, eventually, becomes **unbonded** .
+Out of all validators that signaled themselves, the 100 with the most staking are the ones who are designated as validators.
+They become **bonded validators** If a validator's total staking falls below the top 100 then that validator loses its validator privileges, it enters **unbonding mode** and, eventually, becomes **unbonded** .
 Over time, the maximum number of validators will increase, according to a predefined schedule:

 * **Year 0:** 100
 * **Year 1:** 113